microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/attendancerecord-list.md

 | Delegated (personal Microsoft account) | Not supported. |
 | Application | OnlineMeetingArtifact.Read.All |

-To use application permission for this API, tenant administrators must create an [application access policy](/graph/cloud-communication-online-meeting-application-access-policy) and grant it to a user to authorize the app configured in the policy to fetch online meetings and/or online meeting artifacts on behalf of that user (with user ID specified in the request path).
+To use application permission for this API, tenant administrators must create an [application access policy](/graph/cloud-communication-online-meeting-application-access-policy) and grant it to a user.
+This authorizes the app configured in the policy to fetch online meetings and/or online meeting artifacts on behalf of that user (with user ID specified in the request path).

 ## HTTP request